Rep. Hunter says he's taken photo with an enemy corpse

 The congressman's office did not immediately respond to CNN's request for comment.

-Ammar Campa-Najjar, who was Hunter's Democratic opponent in 2018 and is running against him again, said that he is "greatly disappointed," in his opponents comments.
+Ammar Campa-Najjar, who was Hunter's Democratic opponent in 2018 and is running against him again, put out a statement from Chris Dalton, a Marine Corps Veteran who served with Hunter.

-"As a proud veteran of Operation Iraqi Freedom (the same war in which Duncan Hunter fought), I am greatly disappointed by Congressman Hunter's recent comments about his own conduct in Iraq," he said in a statement.
+"As a proud veteran of Operation Iraqi Freedom (the same war in which Duncan Hunter fought), I am greatly disappointed by Congressman Hunter's recent comments about his own conduct in Iraq," Dalton said in the statement.
 "American military tradition, American values, and the Uniform Code of Military Justice demand that we be better than the actions he spoke about from that stage."

 Earlier this month, Hunter said he was planning to ask President Donald Trump to pardon Gallagher if he is found guilty, citing new combat footage from a helmet camera.

-Note: CORRECTION: This article has been updated to reflect that the statement put out by Amma Campa-Najjar's campaign was attributed to Chris Dalton.